This blog post was updated on September 15, 2022.

-So, is Discord safe?
+So, what is Discord and is Discord safe?
 While it does have its fair share of issues, with the proper tools in place, those risks can be lessened significantly.
-In addition to Discord text, Bark monitors text messages, YouTube, emails, and 30+ different social networks for signs of digital dangers.
-Sign up today for a free, one-week trail to help keep your kids safe both online and in real life.
+In addition to Discord text, Bark monitors text messages, YouTube, emails, and 30+ different social networks for signs of digital dangers. for a free, one-week trail to help keep your kids safe both online and in real life.

 1. Listing All Installed Apps

 When parents first use this new feature, they’ll get a comprehensive view of every app their child has installed on their phone, allowing them to see a bird’s eye view of their kid’s online activity at a glance.

 Parents will be able to see any new apps their kids may have downloaded, as well as when they were downloaded.
 This is helpful for parents that aren’t familiar with new apps — or if their kids may be using “vault apps,” which are apps that may be disguised as normal tools like calculators.
 These apps allow children to hide photos and videos in discrete and unassuming ways so parents aren’t easily tipped off.

 3. Categorizing Each App By Rating